ameinias/yellowcake-netlify-template/content/infoPages/default.md

   title: test meta title
 ---

-## This is the DefaultPage template
+## This is a page g managed to edit.

-Paragraphs are separated by a blank line.
+My sanity is seperated by a dashed line.

-The second paragraph.
-This is placeholder text that our web designers put here to make sure words appear properly on your website. _Italic_, **bold**, and `monospace`.

 ### Unordered lists: